What We're Working On

 We have already found out how other Town Councils around the country have taken on locally devolved assets and service, as this is a trend happening all over England, but there is much more to do.
 We will not accept any potential hospital passes from North Somerset.
 We will keep you updated.

-In addition and in conjunction with this we are:
+In addition and in conjunction with the above we are: